-Affirmative action is fine if it was implemented for a short period but if continued on a long terms, it will not achieve the purpose of creating highly competitive society – why should they when the Government clears away obstacles for some and not for others.
+Affirmative action is fine if it was implemented for a short period but if continued in the long terms, it will not achieve the purpose of creating a highly competitive society – why should they when the Government clears away obstacles for some and not for others.

-Aizuddin rightfully ended his post with this remarks and I could not agree more:-
+Aizuddin rightfully ended his post with these remarks and I could not agree more:-

 Art Harun’s excellent Eh, Tun Dah Lupa?